 Apprentices will practice in a variety of perioperative contexts and will be supported by a Practice Educator.
 Apprentices will gain knowledge from all members of the interprofessional team as well as service users.
 Apprentices learning will also be supported with online materials and academic support sessions.
-This is a long thin module spanning 2 trimesters.

-Learning Activities Student Learning

-During completion of this module, the learning activities undertaken to achieve the module learning outcomes are stated below: Hours (Note: Learning hours include both contact hours and hours spent on other learning activities)
+Learning Activities During completion of this module, the learning activities undertaken to achieve the module learning outcomes are stated below: Student Learning Hours (Note: Learning hours include both contact hours and hours spent on other learning activities)

 Work-based Learning 198

 Tutorial / Synchronous Support Activity 36

 Independent Study 60

 Personal Development Plan 6

 n/a

 n/a

 TOTAL 300